van001/lesscode/readme.md

 ```

 #### Category-transformer
 Category transformer functions transform one category to another without preserving the structure.
-They are always
+String becomes List, List becomes String or Map, Map becomes List or String.

 ```
 String to :